malcolm-kee/malcolm-kee/apps/v2/src/pages/blog/my-first-meetup.md

 ---
 title: 'My first Meetup'
-date: '2018-05-01'
-tags: ['meetup']
+pubDate: 1 May 2018
-summary: 'A journal on my first Meetup experience'
+description: 'A journal on my first Meetup experience'
-published: true
+layout: ~/layouts/BlogPost.astro
 ---

 Last week, I have hosted my first Meetup.
 Even though only one attendee show up, but in overall the experience is quite good.